 The team finished in thirteenth place before changing their title to Port FC at the end of the campaign, while the club logo was also redesigned, with Leandro moving on and Somchai Chuayboonchum and then Paiboon Lertvimonrut having spells in charge of the team.

-Management of Port was been purchased by Nualphan Lamsam, a businesswoman also known by her nickname of Madame Pang.
-She signed an agreement for five years to control the club from the Port Authority of Thailand.
+Management of Port was purchased by Nualphan Lamsam, a businesswoman also known by her nickname of Madame Pang.
+She signed an agreement for five years to take over the control of the club from the Port Authority of Thailand.

 Gary Stevens came in for a short spell as team boss after a poor start to the 2015 season.
 He only lasted a few games before being replaced by Somchai Subpherm.
 The team struggled.
 Wuttichai Tathong ended top scorer with just six goals.